The 5-Minute Daily Spelling Routine That Sticks

 Ten words three times a week works better than thirty words once a week.
 Every time.

 This is the practice mode researchers call retrieval practice combined with spaced repetition.
 It's been replicated for over a century.
-The hard part isn't the science.
-It's running it consistently by hand.
+The hard part is running it consistently by hand.

 The 5-minute routine, step by step